Developer Portal

 TL;DR

-A serverless developer portal runs as a fully managed service with no infrastructure to provision, patch, or scale.
+A serverless developer portal is a type of API developer portal that operates as a fully managed service - no infrastructure provisioning, patching, or scaling required.

 The best platforms combine multi-gateway ingestion, auto-generated docs, sandbox testing, and monetization in one interface.